Forget struggling with grammar tables or long vocabulary lists. Focus on phrases instead.

 Japanese – メリークリスマス！(Merīkurisumasu!)

 In Japan, which is primarily Buddhist and Shinto, Christmas isn’t a traditional holiday.
 However, like other Western holidays and traditions, it has become increasingly popular in Japan since World War II.
 The only difference is that Christmas is seen as a romantic occasion for couples here.
-Suitably enough, the most famous Japanese Christmas song is “Christmas Eve” by Tatsuro Yamashita which is about lovers unable to meet on Christmas Eve.
+They also celebrate Thanksgiving.
+Suitably enough, the most famous Japanese Christmas song is “Christmas Eve” by Tatsuro Yamashita, which is about lovers unable to meet on Christmas Eve.

 If you want to say “Merry Christmas” in Japanese, you can simply use the phrase “Merīkurisumasu!” which is a transliteration or adaptation of the English phrase “Merry Christmas”.